 - The Clearwater Program moved Tucson into a water future that is not as bleak as in many other parts of the West.

-- By constructing recharge facilities to take the City of Tucson's entire CAP allocation, Tucson Water strengthened its drought response through conservation and banking of water for future needs.
+- By constructing recharge facilities to take the City of Tucson's entire CAP allocation, Tucson Water strengthened its drought response through banking of water for future needs.